microsoft/azure_arc/docs/azure_jumpstart_ag/contoso_supermarket/adx_dashboards/_index.md

   ![Generating sample data](./img/sample_data_generation.png)

 - From ADX open PoS Orders report to see newly simulated orders data.
-Allow some time to propagate data into ADX database using integrated data pipeline.
+Allow some time to propagate data into the ADX database using an integrated data pipeline.

   ![PoS Orders with simulated data](./img/adx_posorders_with_simulated_data.png)